-This presents several challenges to AdWords campaign experts who now need to take into consideration voice searches as well as text searches for successful campaign outcomes.
+This presents several challenges to Google Ads campaign experts who now need to take into consideration voice searches as well as text searches for successful campaign outcomes.
 For text searches, people usually use a limited number of words to express precise requirement.

 On the other hand, thanks to the hands-free experience of voice search and the feeling that you’re talking to a real person, people use longer, more natural sounding search queries for voice searches.

 — AdWordsWise CA (@PPCOutSourceCA) April 13, 2018